Ivan Shishkin: Artistic training

-At the age of 12, Shishkin was enrolled in the First Kazan Boys' Gymnasium, but after five years of study, he returned home to Yelabuga, where he lived for four years.
-In 1852, he entered the Moscow School of Painting, Sculpture and Architecture, where he studied for four years until 1856.
+At the age of 12 Shishkin was enrolled in the First Kazan Boys' Gymnasium but after five years of study he returned home to Yelabuga, where he lived for four years.
+In 1852 he entered the Moscow School of Painting, Sculpture and Architecture, where he studied for four years until 1856.
 After completing his course, he continued his education at the Saint Petersburg Imperial Academy of Arts from 1857 to 1860, where he became a student of the landscape painter Professor Sokrat Vorobyov.

-At the Academy, Shishkin formed a close friendship with his classmates and like-minded artists Aleksander Gine and Jogin Pavel.
-In 1857, they worked together in Dubki, a small settlement on the shore of the Gulf of Finland near Sestroretsk.
-In the following years, they traveled together to Valaam Island on Lake Ladoga, home to its famous monastery.
-These trips helped Shishkin refine his skills in depicting nature, allowing him to accurately render landscapes with both brush and pencil.
+At the Academy Shishkin formed a close friendship with his classmates and like-minded artists Aleksander Gine and Jogin Pavel.
+In 1857 they worked together in Dubki, a small settlement on the shore of the Gulf of Finland near Sestroretsk.
+In the following years they traveled together to Valaam Island on Lake Ladoga, home to its famous monastery.
+Those trips helped Shishkin refine his skills in depicting nature, allowing him to render landscapes accurately with both brush and pencil.

-During his first year at the Academy, Shishkin was awarded two small silver medals: one for his painting View in the Vicinity of St. Petersburg (1856) and another for drawings completed during the summer in Dubki.
-In 1858, he received a large silver medal for his study Pine on Valaam.
-In 1859, he was awarded a small gold medal for his landscape Gorge on Valaam, and finally, in 1860, he earned the large gold medal for two paintings of the same title, View on Valaam Island.
+During his first year at the Academy Shishkin was awarded two small silver medals: one for his painting View in the Vicinity of St Petersburg (1856) and another for drawings completed during the summer in Dubki.
+In 1858 he received a large silver medal for his study Pine on Valaam.
+In 1859 he was awarded a small gold medal for his landscape Gorge on Valaam and finally, in 1860, he earned the large gold medal for two paintings of the same title, View of Valaam Island.
 Kukko Area.